rancher/fleet/docs/cluster-tokens.md

 ## Create a new Token

-First you must understand how [namespaces](./namespaces.md) are used in the Fleet manager as the `ClusterRegistationToken` is a namespaced type.
-The cluster registration tokens are managed with the `ClusterRegistrationToken` type.
+The `ClusterRegistationToken` is a namespaced type and should be created in the same namespace in which you will create `GitRepo` and `ClusterGroup` resources.
+For in depth details on how namespaces are used in Fleet refer to the documentation on [namespaces](./namespaces.md).
 Create a new token with the below YAML.

 ```yaml